 - Don’t Over Mix – Over mixing the batter once you’ve added the dry ingredients will lead to donuts that aren’t tender.
 Mix just until the last streaks of flour remain, and gently fold in the blueberries at that point.

 - Other Berries – You can substitute blackberries or raspberries for the blueberries, if desired.
+Chopped strawberries would work as well.

-More Donut Recipes to Love:
+More Blueberry Recipes to Love:

 Did you make this recipe?
 Leave a comment below letting us know how you liked it!